aexoden/rosa/README.md

 Specifies the maximum number of extra steps a route can take in a given segment.
 Zero is a slightly special value that disables all optimizations.

+#### `-n, --maximum-step-segments`

+Specifying this parameter enables a special mode where the number of segments where extra steps can be taken is restricted to the given number.
+This will generally lower overall performance, especially once you start getting into the 10+ range.
+However, it is faster for smaller values, and any persistent cache is reusable across runs, regardless of how the parameter is changed.
+This allows you to generate routes quickly that use a few locations, and then refine those into more complicated routes.
+Do note, however, that the total time taken by multiple runs in this fashion is slower than a single run.
+It is, however, faster to use a preexisting cache from a faster run than to go entirely from scratch.

 #### `-v, --variables`

 Specifies values for the given variable indices.
 The format is `a:b c:d...`